Highlights of part I – Macro Fundamentals

 Full interview at Business Insider:

-The graph is an empirical representation of the 3 balances identity:
+The graph is an empirical representation of the 3 balances identity (an represents an empirical proof of what we have learned so far):

 the government deficit equals exactly the private sector surplus + the foreign surplus.

-At each time point the sum of the 3 balances is exactly 0, that’s why the graph resembles a mirror.
+At each point in time the sum of the 3 balances is exactly 0, that’s why the graph resembles a mirror.

 From the Sectoral Balance model just introduced we can derive 5 fundamental macro-accounting principals: